 The wrong way coaches are training for soccer

-Last year a soccer mom and dad told me how they have such a “good coach” because the coach played college soccer…
+A few years ago a soccer mom and dad told me how they have such a “good coach” because the coach played college soccer…

 They went on to rave how the coach had their 10 year old daughters team do 3-a-days during the Summer.

-Meaning 3 sessions per day – for 10 year olds.
-In case you’re wondering how the parents got their kids to practice 3x per day, they were from a small town outside Dallas making it easier for travel.
+In case you’re wondering how the parents got their kids to practice 3x per day (logistic wise), they were from a small town outside of Dallas, TX – making it easier for travel.

 Dallas is a top 3 youth soccer city in America, so it gets too intense obviously – haha.